dikortis/LetsTalkETC/Episodes/Episode_2.md

-working on it for like two years now so it's impossible to expect anyone to jump in and instantly be familiar with it everything so yeah the community is supportive and it's easy to get help and get questions answered
+working on it for like two years now so it's impossible to expect anyone to jump in and instantly be familiar with it everything so the community is supportive and it's easy to get help and get questions answered